-Duo Concertante have consistently revealed a passion for new music, commissioning a total of twenty five new works for violin and piano from many of Canada’s leading composers.
-Their CDs Wild Honey and Wild Bird consist entirely of commissioned Canadian works and in May 2017 the Duo released Incarnation, an all-Canadian album featuring works by Chan Ka Nin, Denis Gougeon, Alice Ho, Jocelyn Morlock and Andrew Staniland.
-It was recently picked by CBC as one of the top ten classical recordings of 2017 and won the 2018 ECMA for Classical Recording of the Year.
+Duo Concertante have consistently revealed a passion for new music, commissioning a total of sixty-five new works and original arrangements for violin and piano from many of Canada’s leading composers.
+Their CDs Wild Honey and Wild Bird consist entirely of commissioned Canadian works and their recent album Incarnation, with works by Chan Ka Nin, Denis Gougeon, Alice Ho, Jocelyn Morlock and Andrew Staniland, was picked by CBC as one of the top ten classical recordings of 2017.

 Based at Memorial University in St. John’s, Nancy and Tim are energetic, experienced teachers who have given hundreds of master classes and workshops across Canada, in the US, and in China.
 Their commitment to working with young musicians gave rise to the annual Tuckamore Chamber Music Festival, which they founded in 2000 to bring together young chamber music performers with world-class artists and ensembles for an intensive two weeks of learning and performance.